Anthrocon/www/content/news/2024-02-06 anthrocon-2024-general-hotel-booking-revised-date/index.md

 Online registration will be paused once again after Wednesday, February 7th at 11:59pm Eastern Time.
 This is to allow our team enough time to process all the new registrants in time for the link to be sent out via email.

 Registration will re-open on Thursday, February 8th at 5pm Eastern Time and remain upon until June 16th, 2024.
-More details about Registration levels and information can be found on our [**Registration page**](/registration).
+More details about Registration levels and information can be found on our [Registration page](/registration).

 ## General Hotel Opening